 The Duke: Two hundred crowns if you have them by tomorrow.

-- Without a Trace: Mexican art seller "Ana" sells to wealthy Americans what she claims are ancient Mayan artifacts.
+- In Sin Dejar Huella (Without A Trace''), Mexican art seller "Ana" sells to wealthy Americans what she claims are ancient Mayan artifacts.
 In actually, they're modern day creations made by contemporary Mayan artists, traced over their own ancestors' artifacts and artificially aged.

 - The Day of the Jackal: The titular Jackal acquires a set of false identity cards from a forger, who is not only able to make such papers but also advises the Jackal how to make himself look older (his plan is to disguise himself as an elderly wounded veteran so he can conceal a Scaramanga Special rifle in a set of crutches).
 The forger makes the fatal mistake of trying to blackmail the Jackal for more money.